datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

    physical place or location -- a special-remote is just a protocol that defines the underlying *transport* of your files *to* and *from* a specific location.

-The machines in question, parts of an old compute cluster and parts of the supercomputer at the JSC, are configured to receive and store data using the Git-annex remote for indexed file archives (`RIA <https://libraries.io/pypi/ria-remote>`_) special remote.
+The machines in question, parts of an old compute cluster, and parts of the supercomputer at the JSC are configured to receive and store data using the Git-annex remote for indexed file archives (`RIA <https://libraries.io/pypi/ria-remote>`_) special remote.
 The Git-annex RIA-remote is similar to Git-annex's built-in `directory <https://git-annex.branchable.com/special_remotes/directory/>`_ special remote, but distinct in certain aspects:

-- It allows read-access to (compressed) 7z archives, which is a useful feature on systems where strong quotas on filesystem inodes might be imposed on users, or where one wants to have compression gains.
+- It allows read access to (compressed) 7z archives, which is a useful feature on systems where light quotas on filesystem inodes are imposed on users, or where one wants to have compression gains.
-  This way, the entire key store (i.e., all data contents) of the remote that serves as the data store can be put into an archive that uses only a handful of inodes, while remaining fully accessible.
+  This way, the entire keystore (i.e., all data contents) of the remote that serves as the data store can be put into an archive that uses only a handful of inodes, while remaining fully accessible.